Converting neovim config to lua

 Colorscheme

-I switched to a lua colorscheme, which works fine directly from the colors/
+I switched to a lua colorscheme, which works fine directly from the colors/ folder since neovim 9.3.

-To use the colorscheme, I have some lines in options.lua file (uses the same opt
+To use the colorscheme, I have some lines in options.lua file (uses the same opt function as above):

 Vimscript version

-" colours and fonts
+" colours or fonts

 set background dark